aravind-deva/Data-Science/Project-Disaster-Response/project-disaster/README.md

     WORKSPACEID=
 ### Cloud Deployment
 6. The project has been deployed to Heroku cloud app hosting platform (https://aravind-deva-dsnd-disaster.herokuapp.com/)
-- Requires Procfile and requirements.txt
+- Requires Procfile , requirements.txt ,runtime.txt
 ### Web App details
    - Feel free to browse (https://aravind-deva-dsnd-disaster.herokuapp.com/)
    - It has a home page with two dashboards (pie chart and bar chart ) to indicate the top classified messages